Luckyseer/The-Arena/README.md

 # The-Arena
 An Rpg made using python and pygame.
-Was made for a school project that required the code to be in a single 'file', which resulted in the absolute monstrosity of code that you'll see.
+Was made for a high school project that required the code to be in a single 'file', which resulted in the absolute monstrosity of code that you'll see.
 It's still very incomplete but I intend to finish it.

-# Dependacies
+# Dependencies
-You'll need pygame to run this
+You'll need pygame to run this.
+You can learn more about pygame [here.](https://www.pygame.org) Or just `pip install pygame`

 # Instructions
-Run `Therpg.py`
+Run `main.py`

 `Controls: Arrow keys for moving the cursor around, Enter to select options, RCTRL to exit out of menu or other actions as instructed.`